robintzeng/EECS-504-Final/DeepLiDAR/README.md

 ```
 'gt_fold': the location of your groundtruth folder;
 'left_fold': the location of your RGB image folder;
-'lidar2_raw': the location of your Sparse(LiDAR) depth folder.
+'lidar2_raw': the location of your Sparse (LiDAR) depth folder.
 ```

 2. Use the following command to evaluate the trained on your own data.

+    (a) read RBG and LiDAR image

+    (b) process RGB, LiDAR image, generate mask

+    (c) run the testing model and save predicted image (in the folder **predicted_dense**)

 ```
-python test.py --loadmodel (your trained model)
+python test.py --loadmodel (your trained model) -n <number of testing images>
+    -n <number of testing images>
+        set the number of images test, -1 if you want to test all of the images in the folder
 ```

 ## Citation
 If you use our code or method in your work, please cite the following:
 ```